Alanopine dehydrogenase

-The 2 substrates of this enzyme are 2,2'-iminodipropanoate, and nicotinamide adenine dinucleotide+. water is excluded since water is 55M and does not change.
-Its 4 products are L-alanine, pyruvate, nicotinamide adenine dinucleotide, and hydrogen ion.
+The three substrates of this enzyme are alanopine, oxidised nicotinamide adenine dinucleotide (NAD^{+}) and water.
+Its products are L-alanine, reduced NADH, pyruvic acid, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 2,2'-iminodipropanoate:NAD+ oxidoreductase (L-alanine-forming).
 Other names in common use include ALPDH, alanopine[meso-N-(1-carboxyethyl)-alanine]dehydrogenase, meso-N-(1-carboxyethyl)-alanine:NAD+ oxidoreductase, alanopine: NAD+ oxidoreductase, ADH, and alanopine:NAD+ oxidoreductase.